 Before we look at different tradeoffs between Weebly and WordPress, we have to define exactly what Weebly and WordPress are.

 Weebly is an all-in-one “hosted website platform.”
 A hosted website platform is where all the components needed for a website come in a single bundle with a single monthly price.
+It’s otherwise known as a website builder.

 Weebly provides the software to manage your website content; they provide the designs and functionality.
 They provide add-ons & extensions for unique functionality.
 And most importantly, they also provide the hosting (aka the server where your website files live) & security all in one price.